Cloning over SSH fails with error "Port 22: Network is Unreachable" in Bitbucket Cloud

 telnet bitbucket.org 443

-To leverage Bitbucket's altssh host, which operates on port 443 instead of the standard port 22 for SSH connections, simply append the following lines to your ~/.ssh/config
+To leverage Bitbucket's altssh host, which operates on port 443 instead of the standard port 22 for SSH connections, append the following lines to your ~/.ssh/config

 file: